wkumari/draft-vandergaast-edns-client-subnet/README.md

    and Additional section left an unfortunate ambiguity in the original specification, primarily with regard to negative answers.
-The expectation of the original authors was that ECS would only really be used for address requests and the positive result in the answer section, the use case that was driving the definition of the protocol.
+The expectation of the original authors was that ECS would only really be used for address requests and the positive result in the response's answer section, the use case that was driving the definition of the protocol.

    The delegations case is a bit easier to tease out.
 In operational